JsExplorer/CoinWatch/README.md

 ## Possible Future Developments / Features
 CoinWatch has the potential for future enhancements and features, including:
 - User Authentication: Implement user accounts for saving portfolios and data.
-- Update and Delete Operations: Extend CRUD functionality to allow users to update and delete holdings.
+- Update Operation: Extend CRUD functionality to allow users to update holdings.
 - Multi-Currency Support: Allow users to track portfolios in various fiat currencies.
 - News Integration: Display cryptocurrency news and updates within the app.
+- Chart with selective timeframes : Allow users to select the different charts for their analysis.